Jogyesa

+This temple participates in the Templestay program, where visitors can sign up to experience the life of Buddhist monks at the temple, eat Buddhist food, and learn the history of the temple and of Korean Buddhism as a whole.

 History

 The Jogyesa Temple used to be known as Gakhwangsa Temple which was founded in 1395.
-During the Japanese colonial invasion of 1910–1945, the temple become one of the strongest fortresses of Korean Buddhism.
+During the Japanese colonial period (1910–1945), the temple become one of the strongest fortresses of Korean Buddhism.
 Gakhawangsa Temple emerged as the temple of the resistance to Japanese efforts to suppress Korean Buddhism.
 In 1937, a movement for the establishment of a Central Headquarters began which was successful with the building of the Main Buddha Hall of Jogyesa Temple in Seoul in 1938.

 The temple became known as Taegosa Temple in 1938 and by its current name of Jogyesa Temple in 1954.
 The name Jogyesa Temple was chosen to denote the structure's status as the main temple of the Jogye Order of Korean Buddhism (Buddhist sect which combines and integrates the Korean Zen and Textual Schools of Buddhism).
 The Jogye Order has 1700 years of history and is the most representative of Korean Buddhism Orders.
 The Jogye Order is based on the Seokgamoni doctrine and teachings of the Buddha, and it focuses on the mind and nature of this.

 The Daeungjeon (Main Buddha Hall) was constructed in 1938 of pine wood from Baekdu Mountain, and it's always filled with the sounds of chanting.
 In the main temple courtyard there are two trees which are 500 years old, a White Pine and a Chinese Scholar tree.

-The White Pine tree is about 10 meters high and gave the nearby area “Susong-dong” its name (Song means 'pine tree').
-This tree was brought by Chinese missionaries during the Joseon Dynasty.
+The White Pine tree is about 10 meters high and gave the nearby area "Susong-dong" its name (Song means 'pine tree').
+This tree was brought by Chinese missionaries during the Joseon period.
 This pine tree sits besides the Main Hall, and its branch towards the Main Hall is only partially alive.
 One side of this tree is adjacent to the passage, while the other side sits next to the building.
 Therefore, because the area is inadequate for the tree to grow, the Lacebark pine is not preserved well and since the Lacebark pine is a rare tree species and is valuable in biology, it is designated and protected as a Natural Monument.

 The Chinese Scholar tree, which is 26 meters tall and four meters in circumference, silently stands watch over the temple grounds.

-Access

-To enter the temple Jogyesa have to go through first Iljumun or the one pillar gate.
-The Iljumun is an entry that represents is the division that separates the mortal world from the world of Buddha.